-Signs of lymphedema
+Signs and symptoms of lymphedema

 - Swelling in the breast, chest, shoulder, arm, or hand

 - Part of your body feeling full or heavy

 - Skin changing texture, feeling tight or hard, or looking red

 - New aching, tingling, or other discomfort in the area